kuboschek/translate-server/README.md

 ### Request Handler
 * Doesn't care which backends it uses
 * Fails over from one to the next
-* TODO Moves failing backends to end of list
+* Moves failing services to the end of the list

 ### Client Interface
 * Uses standard HTTP headers -> compatible with many things already